fieldtrip/website/development/integration.md

 We use [Plausible](http://plausible.io/) on a self-hosted server to count website visitors and to see which pages are visited most.

-## Ftp

-We use the DCCN [FTP server](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/) to distribute the software releases and tutorial data.

 ## Central storage

 At the DCCN we have a central storage system (i.e. a large shared network drive) on which an up-to-date copy of the software is maintained.
 Also the test data used for development and regression testing with the [dashboard](#dashboard) is on central storage.